Multistep Form

 Last updated

-Multistep form is a new generation of the Form component (for now we keep them both available).
+Multistep form is a new generation of the component (for now we keep them both available).
 It allows users to create complex multistep dynamic forms which are personalised for app users.

 Form step (section).
 A block that includes Form elements.